 I find it very interesting that the quality of the food doesn’t show anywhere on his list.

 Not knowing anyone who has been to Luce, I checked the Reader Choice 2012 list we put together for Best New Restaurant.
 Luce was at number 34.
 Best Italian?
 Didn’t make the cut.
 This place is seriously flying under the radar.
-Anyone been?
+Has anyone been?
 I’m looking forward to checking it out.